tytydraco/yessleep/out/what_happens_at_the_farm_stays_in_your_mind_FOREVER.md

 There in the foreground was a man, early 40s, overalls and watching me from the back corner!
 He had a look of complete hatred and disdain.
 I could feel his rage from just the photo.
 Thats when I knew, he was the husband of that woman and he's probably coming after me as well.

 It was around 4am when I decided to pack up and head for home!
-I was a very interesting but terrifying night!
+It was a very interesting but terrifying night!
 But apparently that man wasn't going to let me leave without stirring up his own problems.

 As I got up to leave, I noticed a wet area near me I hadn't noticed before!
 I checked myself to see if I ran into anything and that is when I felt the long scratches on my leg!
 I quickly shinned my flashlight on them and they were deep!